Black liquor: Composition

-Approximately 7 tonnes of black liquor are produced in the manufacture of one tonne of pulp.
+Approximately seven tonnes of black liquor are produced in the manufacture of one tonne of pulp.

-The black liquor is an aqueous solution of lignin residues, hemicellulose, and the inorganic chemicals used in the process.
+The black liquor is an aqueous suspension of lignin residues, hemicellulose, and the inorganic chemicals used in the process.
 The black liquor comprises 15% solids by weight of which two thirds are organic chemicals and the remainder are inorganic.
 Normally the organics in black liquor are 40-45% soaps, 35-45% lignin and 10-15% other organics.

 The organic matter in the black liquor is made up of water/alkali soluble degradation components from the wood.
 Lignin is degraded to shorter fragments with sulphur content at 1-2% and sodium content at about 6% of the dry solids.
-Cellulose and hemicellulose is degraded to aliphatic carboxylic acid soaps and hemicellulose fragments.
 The extractives gives tall oil soap and crude turpentine.
-The soaps contain about 20% sodium.

 The residual lignin components currently serve for hydrolytic or pyrolytic conversion or just burning only.

-Hemicellulosis may undergo fermentation processes, alternatively.
+Fresh black liquor is highly alkaline and highly reducing (reactive toward air).
+Some of the detailed properties are affected by the identity of the source trees, e.g. softwood vs hardwoods.
+In view of these properties, release of black liquor poses an environmental threat.

 History

 Early kraft pulp mills discharged black liquor to watercourses.
 Black liquor is quite toxic to aquatic life, and causes a very dark caramel color in the water.
 The invention of the recovery boiler by G.H.
 Tomlinson in the early 1930s was a milestone in the advancement of the kraft process.

 By the 1990s, most kraft mills were consuming nearly all of their black liquor byproduct, and purifying the remainder in biological treatment plants, reducing the environmental effect of the waste waters below the level of scientific significance, except perhaps in very small streams.
 Even in the 21st century, some small kraft mills remained (producing at most a few tons of pulp per day) that discharged all black liquor.
 However, these are rapidly disappearing.
 Some kraft mills, particularly in North America, still recovered under 98% of the black liquor in 2007, which can cause some environmental contamination, even when biologically treated.
 The general trend is for such obsolete mills to modernize or shut down.

+In August 2011, a fish and mollusk kill occurred on the Pearl River when a neighboring Louisiana paper mill accidentally discharged black liquor due to a problem in its waste water treatment system.